- Business Litigation

 His practice involves representing companies and individuals in trial in a wide range of commercial disputes including: employment matters, anti-trust, trade secret and patent litigation, construction, environmental, insurance recovery, real estate and other business disputes.
 Bruce is also recognized as a leading trial lawyer in substantial personal injury matters, including medical malpractice, with representation of both plaintiffs and defendants.
 He is a trained and experienced mediator with extensive experience in alternative dispute resolution.

 Bruce was voted by N.H. attorneys surveyed in Business NH Magazine as the 2015 Top Litigator in New Hampshire.
-He is recognized as a Super Lawyer, a 2020 Top 5 NH Super Lawyer, is listed in the top rankings in Chambers USA and in Woodward/White’s Best Lawyers in America in four litigation practice areas.
+He is recognized as a Super Lawyer, a 2020 Top 5 NH Super Lawyer, and in New England Super Lawyer Top 100.
+Also is listed in the top rankings in Chambers USA and in Woodward/White’s Best Lawyers in America in four litigation practice areas.

 Bruce is the author of “Preparing for Trial – 60 Days and Counting.”
 This book is an invaluable guide for trial lawyers needing to focus, prioritize, and prepare for that morning when they say, “Ready, your Honor.”
 This handbook focuses on the critical two months before trial; teaching how to organize the evidence, prepare for last minute motions and rulings, and prepare evidence, witnesses, and agreements for the trial.
 It is available for purchase in paperback or eBook format on the American Bar Association’s website.